 You may think you can fight your PPO violation alone, but it could cost you both your liberty and money.
 Instead of taking your chances, we highly suggest you find experienced legal representation immediately.
 For skilled and dedicated legal counsel for your PPO violation, contact Attorney J. Dallo at Dallo Law, P.C..
 He has extensive experience defending clients accused of violating their personal protection order and can use that knowledge for your case.

 Dallo Law, P.C. can stand by your side at your PPO violation hearing and advocate for your rights.
 Both Mr. Dallo and his legal team will ensure no stone is unturned by investigating into every aspect of the case so they can develop a defense strong enough to protect your rights.
-Set up your first consultation for free today by calling Dallo Law, P.C. at (248) 283-7000.
+Set up your first consultation today by calling Dallo Law, P.C. at (248) 283-7000.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Madison Heights, Bloomfield Hills, Birmingham, Lake Orion, Novi, Auburn Hills, Rochester, Pontiac, troy, Clarkston, Sterling Heights, Eastpointe, Roseville, St. Clair Shores, Utica, Romeo, Armada, Utica and Clinton Township.

 Information Center: